Maki-Daisuke/go-triegun/README.md

 ## Description

-Testing whether a string contains another string is trivial but general topic.
+Testing whether a string contains another string is trivial and daily task.
 For example, detecting bot from User-Agent is a kind of this task.
-You may do it with using `regexp` package like this:
+You can do it with using `regexp` package like this:

 ```go